S. Iswaran: Political career

-Iswaran made his political debut in the 1997 general election when he contested as part of a four-member People's Action Party (PAP) team in West Coast GRC and won with 70.14% of the vote, becoming a Member of Parliament representing the Pasir Panjang ward.
-He switched to representing the West Coast ward of West Coast GRC from the 2001 general election onwards.
+Iswaran made his political debut in the 1997 general election when he contested as part of a four-member People's Action Party (PAP) team in West Coast GRC and won with 70.14% of the vote, becoming a Member of Parliament.

-From 1 September 2004 to 19 April 2006, Iswaran was Deputy Speaker of Parliament.
+From 2004 to 2006, Iswaran was Deputy Speaker of Parliament.
 On 1 July 2006, he was appointed Minister of State at the Ministry of Trade and Industry.

 After the 2006 general election, on 1 April 2008, Iswaran was promoted to Senior Minister of State at the Ministry of Trade and Industry.
 On 1 April 2009, he was given an additional appointment as Senior Minister of State at the Ministry of Education.

 Following the 2011 general election, Iswaran was promoted to full Minister in the Cabinet and appointed Minister in the Prime Minister's Office, Second Minister for Home Affairs, and Second Minister for Trade and Industry.
 After the 2015 general election, on 1 October 2015, he relinquished his three positions and took up the portfolio of Minister for Trade and Industry (Industry) alongside Lim Hng Kiang, who was Minister for Trade and Industry (Trade).
-On 1 May 2018, he became Minister for Communications and Information, however he did continue in the Ministry of Trade and Industry (Singapore) as Minister In-Charge of Trade Relations.
+On 1 May 2018, he became Minister for Communications and Information, however he did continue in the Ministry of Trade and Industry as Minister In-Charge of Trade Relations.

-After the 2020 general election, Iswaran continued as Minister in the Ministry of Communications and Information (Singapore).
+After the 2020 general election, Iswaran continued as Minister in the Ministry of Communications and Information.
 On 15 May 2021, after a Cabinet reshuffle, Iswaran became Minister for Transport while continuing his appointment as Minister-in-charge of Trade Relations.

+Prosecution and conviction

+2023

+On 11 July 2023, Iswaran was arrested and released on bail.
+He also had his passport impounded.
+The next day, he and other individuals were summoned to assist in an unspecified corruption investigation by the Corrupt Practices Investigation Bureau (CPIB).
+Upon being briefed on the investigation by the CPIB, Prime Minister Lee Hsien Loong instructed Iswaran to go on a leave of absence until the end of the investigations; Chee Hong Tat was appointed as the Acting Transport Minister.

+Iswaran's case is the first high-profile graft investigation involving a minister since November 1986, when Minister for National Development Teh Cheang Wan was investigated by the CPIB for bribery allegations, although Teh committed suicide a month later before he could be formally charged.
+The next day, the government announced that Iswaran would not have access to government offices and had to remain in Singapore until the investigations were completed.

+On 2 August, Prime Minister Lee Hsien Loong announced that Iswaran had been interdicted with a reduced monthly pay of S$8,500 as per civil service guidelines, given that there are no specific provisions that cover ministers under investigation.
+Until his resignation, Iswaran still drew a monthly salary of S$16,000 as an MP as Parliament had not tabled a motion to remove it.